How to Use Divorce Buyout and Home Value Calculators

 When you’re dealing with a house during a divorce, you generally have three options:

-1. Sell the house and split the proceeds: This is often the simplest solution, ensuring both parties walk away with their share of the equity.
+- Sell the house and split the proceeds: Selling the house in a divorce is often the simplest solution, ensuring both parties walk away with their share of the equity.

-3. Keep the house and sell at a later time: Sometimes, couples choose to keep the home temporarily, often for the stability of children or to await better market conditions.
+- Keep the house and sell at a later time: Sometimes, couples choose to keep the home temporarily, often to provide a stable environment for the children or wait for better market conditions.

-For the purposes of this post, we’ll focus on online tools that can provide helpful information in the early stages of decision-making.
-We’ll start by explaining how a divorce buyout calculator can assist with planning.
+For this post, we’ll focus on online tools that can provide helpful information in the early stages of decision-making.
+We’ll start by explaining how a divorce buyout calculator can assist with your planning.

 What is a divorce buyout calculator?